HarryAllen1/jhstsa.org/pages/events/Music-Production.md

 Students will upload their musical file to any platform, and then submit a URL link to their musical piece.

+::: warning
-**Note**: A lot of what gets submitted is random computer generated sound, not music.
+A lot of what gets submitted is random computer generated sound, not music.
 It is neither energizing nor interesting.

 Before creating/submitting your musical piece, ask yourself these questions: